nadrino/kotor-walkthrough/kotor/walkthrough/040_Tatooine.md

 	- What if I wanted advice?
 I'm sure you are very smart.
 	- So, can I ask what you do?
 	- Some of the other hunters say you don't know how to hunt.
 	- I'm looking for something.
 Are you good scouts?
 	- Why don't you let him speak?
 	- Fine, I'll just leave.
-- Tanis
+- Tanis (Will find him later in the desert)
 	- I'm looking for experts.
 You seem knowledgeable.
 	- I'm looking for something.
 Who knows this planet best?
 	- Have you ever seen the Sand People with anything odd?